slevithan/regex/README.md

 // Instead of (note: flag u or v required to avoid bugs) new RegExp(`[a-${RegExp.escape(str)}]`, 'u')
-// You can say (note: interpolated at the end of a range, so throws if more
+// You can say
-// than one char in str)
 regex`[a-${str}]`
+// Note: Since it's interpolated at the end of a character range, it throws for
+// safety if more than one char in `str`

 // Instead of (note: set subtraction) new RegExp(`[\\w--[${RegExp.escape(str)}]]`, 'v')